Scaling sales coaching

 The new experience allows sales teams to have custom agendas over time.

-Create coaching once and add employees anytime
+Create coaching content once and add employees anytime

-Create coaching once and add employees anytime
+Create coaching content once and add employees anytime

 All enablement needs to do now is create the training once then add whoever needs it over time.
 After launch, we reached out to strategic partners to learn about their experience using it: